balaji-2021/Capstone3/README.md

 Apart from KNN based there are also other types of algorithms like matrix factorization based algorithms that are supported by surprise package for collaborative filtering.

+# Market Basket Analysis

+Market basket analysis is a set of calculations meant to help businesses understand the underlying patterns in their sales.
+The sales of certain goods are complementary, they are often bought together and Apriori Algorithm can uncover them.

+## Approach

+Used Apriori an association Rule-based algorithm and generated:

+Frequent Itemset Generation: All frequent itemsets with support >= predetermined min_support count.

+Rule Generation: Listed all Association Rules from frequent itemsets.
+Calculated support and Confidence for all rules.
+Pruned the rules that fail min_support and min_confidence thresholds.